Bealby/Milestone-Project-2/README.md

 - **Bio:** Using `Bootstrap's Display Property` features, a complex structure, using `hidden` and `visable` element properties, were used to optimise layout and user experience on different devices.
-A `thumb` icon pointed downwards is also included at the end of the Bio section to draw people attention down towards the map.
+A `thumb` icon pointed downwards is also included at the end of the Bio section to draw peoples attention down towards the map.
 This icon was taken from `Font Awesome`.

-    For the deaktop, the layout consisits of text nestled between two photos either side, drawing the reader into reading the Bio. `blockquotes`were used to ensure quotes from Jack Fairfield's journal stand out.
+    For the desktop, the layout consisits of text nestled between two photos either side, drawing the reader into reading the Bio. `blockquotes`were used to ensure quotes from Jack Fairfield's journal stand out.